rsksmart/devportal-1.0/guides/full-stack-dapp-on-rsk/part3-front-end.md

 This function detected which network we are connected to.

 > Note that in this context you may see network ID and
-> chaind ID used interchangeably.
+> chain ID used interchangeably.

 It subsequently checks if there is a contract deployed on this network - according to the build artefacts -